Differences in Appearances & Effects: Indica vs Sativa

 9. Symptom Relief

 As stated above, sativa strains can help alleviate fatigue – but they can also help with reducing depression and other mood disorders because of their ability to stimulate creative focus, causing the mind to forget worries and motivating the consumer to engage in productive activities.
-Symptoms that indica strains relieve are more physical – reducing pain and aches throughout the body while calming anxiety and inducing sleep to help alleviate insomnia.
+Symptoms that indica strains relieve are more physical – reducing pain and aches throughout the body while calming anxiety and inducing sleep to alleviate insomnia.

 10. Engaging Activities